wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot of the drop-down arrow next to the existing bookings business selected to reveal the Open option.](../media/open.png)](../media/open.png#lightbox)

-1. Once the dialog appears, re-select your new Bookings business.
+1. Once the dialog appears, reselect your new Bookings business.

     > [!div class="mx-imgBorder"]
     > [![Screenshot of Choose a booking calendar with Loan Business selected.](../media/calendar.png)](../media/calendar.png#lightbox)